Discrete Representations Strengthen Vision Transformer Robustness: Experiments

 \textbf{Models.} We verify our method on three ViT backbones: the classical ViT~\citep{vit} termed as ViT Vanilla, ViT-AugReg~\citep{vitreg}, and MLPMixer~\citep{tolstikhin2021mlpmixer}.
 By default, we refer ViT to ViT-AugReg considering its superior performance.
 For ViT, we study the Tiny (Ti), the Small (S), and the Base (B) variants, all using the patch size of 16x16.
 We also compare with a CNN-based ResNet~\citep{He_2016} baseline, and the Hybrid-ViT model~\citep{vit} that replaces image patch embedding with a ResNet-50 encoder.

-\paragraph{Implementation details} We implement our model in Jax and optimize all models with Adam~\citep{kingma2017adam}.
-Unless specified otherwise, the input images are resized to 224x224, trained with a batch size of 4,096, with a weight decay of 0.1.
-We use a linear learning rate warm-up and cosine decay.
-On \emph{ImageNet}, the models are trained for 300 epochs using three ViT model variants, \ie Ti, S, and B, from small to large.
-The VQ-GAN model is also trained on ImageNet for 100K steps using a batch size of 256.
+\paragraph{Implementation details} On \emph{ImageNet}, the models are trained with three ViT model variants, \ie Ti, S, and B, from small to large.
 The codebook size is $K=1024$, and the codebook embeds the discrete token into $d_c=256$ dimensions.
-For discrete ViT-B, we use average pooling on the final features.
-On \emph{ImageNet-21K}, we train 90 epochs.
-We finetune on a higher resolution on ImageNet, with Adam and 1e-4 learning rate, batch size 512, for 20K iterations.
-The quantizer model is a VQGAN and is trained on ImageNet-21K only with codebook size $K=8,192$.
+On \emph{ImageNet-21K}, the quantizer model is a VQGAN and is trained on ImageNet-21K only with codebook size $K=8,192$.
 All models including ours use the same augmentation (RandAug and Mixup) as in the ViT baseline~\citep{vitreg}.
-More details can be found in the Appendix.
+More details can be found in the Appendix \ref{sec:implementation_details}.